CartoDB/poc-databricks/README.md

 of advanced options to the 'Init scripts' tab and add an entry for the initialization script written above (dbfs:/FileStore/carto/carto-init.sh).

-That should do it.
 Restart the cluster and predicate pushdown for spatial intersection is enabled, allowing certain workflows to run far more efficiently.